juanjo-ramos/react-native-workshop/README.md

 ## Option 1: Run it on your iOS or Android simulator.
 1. Install iOS or Android simulators, if you don't have them already:
     1. For iOS, [install Xcode](https://itunes.apple.com/es/app/xcode/id497799835?l=en&mt=12).
+        a.
+For Xcode you'll also need the command line tools.
+Open Xcode and go to `Xcode -> Preferences -> Components`.
+If you don't see the command line tools there is because you already have them.
+If you see them there, click to install them.
     2. For Android, [install Android Studio](https://developer.android.com/studio).
 This is your only viable option if you're on a Windows machine.
 2. Open 2 terminal windows.
     1. In the first one, run `yarn storybook`.